Skip to content

 The ancient Greek plays are performed here throughout the summer.
 The Sanctuary of Asklepios, a well-known healing facility in ancient times, is just a short distance from the Ancient Theatre.

 The Archaeological Museum is home to a variety of fascinating exhibits culled from the site’s excavations.
-The majority of tourists visit Epidaurus, Greece, as part of a day trip from Athens, but this is a good area for enjoyable family vacations as well.
+Most tourists visit Epidaurus, Greece, as part of a day trip from Athens, but this is also a good area for enjoyable family vacations.

 Epidaurus